spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 >Not to be confused with [worker](#workers).

 A node refers to a single machine used by a [cloud deployment](#deployment).
 Its name indicates the role it plays in your deployment.
 You can see these on the advanced tab of your deployment details in the [Console](#console).

+### Ops

+Also known as "network operations".

+Ops are network messages sent between each worker and SpatialOS, carrying information about updates to workers, entities and components.

+For more information, see [operations](https://docs.improbable.io/reference/latest/shared/design/operations).

 ### Persistence
 Most [entities](#spatialos-entity) in your [game world](#game-world) need to keep existing if you stop a game [deployment](#deployment) and start a new one.
 However,  some entities don’t need to keep existing from one deployment to another; you may want per-deployment player abilities and a per-deployment score, for example.